Pōtatau Te Wherowhero

-Pōtatau Te Wherowhero (died 25 June 1860) was a Māori warrior, leader of the Waikato iwi (confederation of tribes), the first Māori King and founder of the Te Wherowhero royal dynasty.
-He was first known just as Te Wherowhero and took the name Pōtatau after he became king in 1858.
-As disputes over land grew more severe Te Wherowhero found himself increasingly at odds with the Government and its policies.
+Pōtatau Te Wherowhero (died 25 June 1860) was a Māori rangatira who reigned as the inaugural Māori King from 1858 until his death.
+A powerful nobleman and a leader of the Waikato iwi of the Tainui confederation, he was the founder of the Te Wherowhero royal dynasty.
+His 1858 coronation followed years of efforts to create the Kīngitanga, a Māori monarchy intended as an equivalent of the British monarchy, and to foster Māori nationalism against settler encroachment.

+He was first known just as Te Wherowhero and took the name Pōtatau after he was crowned.
+As disputes over land grew more severe, Te Wherowhero found himself increasingly at odds with the Government and its policies.
+Although he accepted the throne reluctantly and reigned only briefly, he has been credited with establishing a number of historical precedents for the Kīngitanga that survive today, as well as more broadly for the rise of pan-Māori identity.